Jisi-A/CPT113-HACKATHON2/README.md

 o	NODE 13: Record if the player has received the History Book

-o	NODE 14: Record if the player has
+o	NODE 14: Record the number of hidden storylines the player has found

 o	NODE 15: Record the day the player is on.